-This hotel features contemporary spaces inspired by Vietnam’s rich cultural history and offers innovative hospitality for work and play.
+Designed by dwp, the hotel features contemporary spaces inspired by Vietnam’s rich cultural history and offers innovative hospitality for work and play.
 The hotel bears Crowne Plaza’s signature Plaza Workplace lobby, an executive lounge, business corner, and agile working spaces.
 Guests can wind down in rooms designed in the WorkLife concept, with a quarter designed as large-format suites equipped with kitchenettes, ideal for a short trip or for a long-stay serviced apartment option.

 As the first upscale and premium international hotel in the region, domestic visitors and local communities alike will delight in its extensive facilities, while appreciating its proximity to must-visit destinations including Tam Dao National Park, Truc Lam An Tam Zen Monastery, Vinh Phuc’s four highly-rated golf courses and many more attractions.

 Quang Ninh, home to tourist-favorite Halong Bay, has been seeing a constant rise of luxury resorts over the years for its tourism potential.
 Citadines Marina Halong is about to join the club.